-- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - historical land use patterns;
+- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-The historical land use patterns can be characterized as single-family residences on properties ranging in size from .23 acres to 8 acres in size.
+The historical land use patterns of the surrounding development can be characterized as single-family residences on properties 2.5 acres to 0.19 acre in size.